top of page

 Add in your dry ingredients, flour, baking soda, and salt and start your mixer at a low speed mixing until your dry ingredients are about half incorporated.

-Pause your mixer and add in about a cup of your chocolate chips, reserving 1/3 cup (or 2 ounces) of your chocolate for later.
+Pause your mixer and add in about a cup (6 ounces) of your chocolate chips, reserving 1/3 cup (2 ounces) of your chocolate for later.
 Turn your mixer back on for about 15 to 30 seconds to disperse your chips and to finish forming your dough.
 You can also finish mixing by hand with your spatula to ensure you don't overmix your dough but that your chocolate is evenly dispersed.

-Line a 9x9 inch square pan and press your cookie dough down evenly into your pan.
+Line a 9x9 inch square pan with parchment paper and press your cookie dough down evenly into your pan.
 Take your reserved chips and sprinkle them across the top of your dough.
-Gently press down your chips to make sure they are secured.
+Gently press down your chips to make sure they are secured but do not press them in to much or they may sink when baking.

 Once your dough has chilled, preheat your oven to 350 degrees.
-Bake your chocolate chip cookie bars for 25-28 minutes until lightly golden on the top but still soft.
+Bake your chocolate chip cookie bars for 25-28 minutes until golden on top.
+If you shake the pan, the center should just barely jiggle.

 Allow your bars to cool before slicing (about an hour) and enjoy!

-They taste best shortly after baking and the day of, but will stay fresh in an airtight container at room temperature or in the fridge for a few days.
-You can always pop them into the microwave for 5-10 seconds to rewarm.
+They taste best shortly after baking and the day of, but will stay fresh in an airtight container at room temperature or in the fridge for a few days and will keep their soft and chewy texture.
+You can always pop them into the microwave for 5-10 seconds to rewarm or into a 350 degree oven for about 5 minutes.
 You can also wrap the baked bars in plastic wrap and freeze to enjoy later.

 Carb and serving info: